Information about our governors

 My favourite things are drawing and painting, walking in the woods, reading and playing with my new puppy.
 I think our school is a fantastic place to learn and start to find out about yourself and the world around you.

-I have been Head Teacher at Iver Heath infant School and Nursery since September 2011.
+I joined Head Teacher at Iver Heath infant School and Nursery as Headteacher in September 2021.
 It is a great privilege to work in this school with such a wonderful staff team, such amazing and talented children and such supportive families.
-I am lucky enough to really enjoy my work!

 It is often said that if you want something done give it to a busy woman, this applies to Katie.
 In spite of the fact that she holds down a very busy part-time job, she is also bringing up two very lively boys virtually single-handed and she still finds time to help with almost any worthy cause.